unbill/bugsnag-hapi/README.md

 ### Register the plugin

-Register the plugin with you Hapi server.
+Register the plugin with your Hapi server.

 ```javascript
 const buildServer = async () => {